Link to PDF version of Opinion and Judgement

 Veselkov testified he had not seen the Agreement for Sale of Substantially All Assets prior to the litigation, that he did not know Sturman, and that the marks on the Founk draft were his handwriting but were copied from an unrelated sketch he gave to Palter and Keyser.
 Veselkov testified he did not know Founk and did not have her translate the Agreement.

-Speckin concluded Veselkov’s handwritten notes on the Founk draft were copied from Veselkov’s handwritten notes on another document produced by Founk.
+Speckin concluded that Veselkov’s handwritten notes on the Founk draft were copied from Veselkov’s handwritten notes on another document produced by Founk.
 Speckin examined the original document and concluded the signatures from Eve Goldstein and Sturman contained ink from the same manufacturer.
 Speckin could not conclude when the paper was signed but testified it was most likely signed at least six months prior to the hearing.

-Boris Goldstein produced Sturman’s resignation letter, labeled BG58, dated September 19, 2005, where she resigned her position from NSI.
+Boris Goldstein produced Sturman’s resignation letter, labeled BG58, dated September 19, 2005, where she resigned from her position at NSI.
 Plaintiff’s Ex.
 6. Speckin concluded Sturman’s signature on the Agreement had been traced from her resignation letter based on the shaky line quality of the signature.
 He examined a copy of the resignation letter to make this determination.

 NSI Stock Certificate that Shows Nefco Owns 100,000 Shares (BG63)

 Boris Goldstein produced a copy of a stock certificate, labeled BG63, dated August 22, 2005, and signed by Boris Goldstein and Fisher.
 Plaintiff’s Ex.
-9. The copy of the stock certificate states Nefco owns 100,000 shares of NSI’s common stock.
+9. The copy of the stock certificate states that Nefco owns 100,000 shares of NSI’s common stock.
 Id.
 The copy also contains the image of an embossment from what appears to be NSI’s corporate seal.
 Id.

 Speckin concluded Fisher’s signature on the stock certificate copy was copied from her signature on her October 25, 2007 affidavit.